zeibura/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 Authentication is performed in the following ways:
 * The client calls the API ML Gateway login endpoint with the client certificate.
-* The client certificate and private key are checked as a valid TLS client certificate against the Gateway's trusted CAs.
+* The client certificate and private key are checked as a valid TLS client certificate against the trusted CAs of the Gateway.
 * The public part of the provided client certificate is checked against SAF, and SAF subsequently returns a user ID that owns this certificate.
 ZSS provides this API for the Mediation Layer.
 * The Gateway performs the login of the mapped user and returns a valid JWT token.

 **Prerequisities:**